 - 1 ½ sticks (12 tablespoons) unsalted butter

 - 1 ½ cups all-purpose flour

 Use either butter or cooking spray to grease a 9-by-13-inch aluminum baking dish.
 Melt the butter and bittersweet chocolate chips together by microwaving in 30-second intervals until chocolate is smooth (don’t over heat chocolate—heating in small increments works best).
 Let cool slightly, and then stir in the sugar.
 Mix in the beaten eggs.
 On top of the chocolate mixture, add flour, cocoa and salt and mix the dry ingredients separately above the wet ingredients.
 Add the chocolate chips and stir both wet and dry ingredients until just combined.
 Pour the batter into the prepared baking dish.

 Bake brownies for 45 minutes.
 Do not over bake!
-Let cool completely and then cut into pieces.
+Let cool completely (about one hour) and then cut into pieces.